-With regard to remuneration, the Shareholders' Meeting:
+With regard to remuneration, the General Meeting:

 - adopts the remuneration policy upon proposal of the Board, pursuant to Art.
-7.4.1 of the Company's Articles of Association; - determines the compensation for the Executive and Non-Executive Directors as well as for the members of the board committees (Audit Committee and Remuneration and Nomination Committee), in accordance with the remuneration policy, as provided for in Art.
-7.4.2 of the Company's Articles of Association; - expresses a vote, each year, on the first section of the remuneration report, i.e. on the Remuneration Policy;

-- shall receive adequate disclosure about the implementation of remuneration policies and express an advisory vote, each year, on the second section of the Remuneration Report, i.e. on the report on compensation paid; - shall make decisions on any remuneration plans based on shares or other financial instruments and intended for Directors, employees and other workers, including key executives.
+7.4.1 of the Company's Articles of Association; - determines the compensation for the Executives and Non-Executive Directors as well as for the members of the board committees (Audit Committee, Remuneration and Nomination Committee and Sustainability Committee), in accordance with the remuneration policy, as provided for in Art.
+7.4.2 of the Company's Articles of Association; - expresses a vote, each year, on the first section of the remuneration report, i.e. on the Remuneration Policy; - receives adequate disclosure about the implementation of remuneration policies and express an advisory vote, each year, on the second section of the Remuneration Report, i.e. on the report on compensation paid; - resolves on any remuneration plans based on shares or other financial instruments and intended for Directors, employees and other workers, including Key Executives.